lern-code-io/angular-exercises/problem-27/README.md

 # Task 27: Use @ViewChild to get hidden value from child component" (lv 2)

 ## Description
-Update the function 'DisplayViewComponent' with @ViewChild to gain access to the 'ChildComponent' inside the 'DisplayViewComponent'.
-Then in the 'setHiddenValue' function call the 'getHiddenValue' from the child component and assign the result to 'hiddenValue'
+Update the 'DisplayViewComponent' with @ViewChild to gain access to the 'ChildComponent' from the 'DisplayViewComponent'.
+Then in the 'setHiddenValue' function located in the 'DisplayViewComponent', grab the child component and call the 'getHiddenValue()' method - assign the result to 'hiddenValue'

 ## Acceptance Criteria
-- Update function 'DisplayViewComponent' with @ViewChild, viewing the 'ChildComponent'
+- Update component 'DisplayViewComponent' with @ViewChild, viewing the 'ChildComponent'
 - Call the get hidden value function from the parent and assign to variable 'hiddenValue'
 - Click the button.
 The child component hidden value should be displayed.